tayxuenye/NutriFit/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see LICENSE file for details

-## 🙏 Acknowledgments

-- Recipe and workout databases are for demonstration purposes
-- Uses sentence-transformers for semantic search
-- Designed for complete offline functionality